golang/website/_content/blog/type-inference.md

-Generally, we can say that type equations come in three forms: two types must be identical, one type must be assignable to the other type, or one type must satisfy a type constraint.
+Generally, we can say that type equations come in three forms: two types must be identical, one type must be assignable to the other type, or one type must satisfy a type constraint:
-We use the following notation to express these type relations:

 	X ≡ Y             // X and Y must be identical
 	X :≡ Y            // Y is assignable to X